daveb-501commons/Salesforce-Intake-Services/README.md

 salesforce-intake-services
 ====================

-Intake Services Service built on Salesforce using Angular.js
+Intake Services built on Salesforce using Angular.js

 This is a Salesforce.com and AngularJS application that tracks clients and service delivery for intake services.